research and Evaluation

 Supporting RHEDI program evaluation

 We are also always happy to share the routine evaluation data that RHEDI collects from your program’s residents with RHEDI directors and faculty.
-If you’re interested in exploring a potential collaborative project, please reach out to Aleza Summit, RHEDI’s Director of Research and Evaluation, at asummit@montefiore.org, to discuss further.
+If you’re interested in exploring a potential collaborative project, please reach out to us at info@rhedi.org, to discuss further.
 We look forward to hearing from you!

 Learn more about abortion care research in family medicine.